CosteaAlin93/Pals-For-Life/Pals For LIfe.md

 ---

 - I tried scanning the other ports with Gobuster, to see if other pages are around there.
-The 30180 returned something interesting:
+The 30180 returned something interesting!

 `sudo gobuster dir -u http://$ip:30180 -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt | tee palsforlifegobuster.txt`